tbbharaj/nipy-wheels/README.rst

 Building and uploading nipy wheels
 ##################################

-We automate wheel building using this custom github repository that builds on the travis-ci OSX machines and the travis-ci Linux machines.
+We automate wheel building using this custom github repository that builds on the travis-ci macOS machines and the travis-ci Linux machines.

 The travis-ci interface for the builds is https://travis-ci.org/MacPython/nipy-wheels